Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock. From 1951, it's The African Queen.

 The African Queen Press Conference

 The first stop for Kate on her way to Africa was London, where she met up with the Bogarts for a press conference.
-You’d think that having three of Hollywood’s biggest stars in the same room would divide the attention of the reporters present.
-But according to Lauren Bacall, there was no competition: all eyes and ears were on 44-year-old Kate:
+According to Lauren Bacall, the reporters didn’t seem to notice that three Hollywood stars were present.
+All eyes and ears were on 44-year-old Kate:

 “There was a press conference at Claridge’s for which I got myself all done up in a Balenciaga suit and Katharine Hepburn stole the show in her pants.”

-So not even the presence of the gorgeous Lauren Bacall, or the alluring insouciance of Humphrey Bogart could detract from the star power of Katharine Hepburn.
-That’s pretty impressive.
+Not even the gorgeousness of Lauren Bacall or the alluring insouciance of Humphrey Bogart could detract from the star power of Katharine Hepburn.

 After London, Kate and the Bogarts next stopped in Rome.
 Then, it was, finally, off to Africa.